 - Over exposure.
 Too much light "cooking" the emulsion.
 This will make it hard to wash out.
 This can lead to the temptation of blasting the screen with a higher water pressure.
 All this will do is break down the screen or lead to a sawtooth or jagged edge on your stencil and loosing detail.

 - Possible fogged screen.
 Ensure correct storage of coated screen.
 Keep in a light proof area.

 - Poor transparency to screen contact during exposure.
 Tape transparency to the screen or use extra weight to ensure contact.

-- Transparency print out is not opaque enough.
-Read our guide on art work preparation for transparencies
+- Artwork preparation is key Read our guide on art work preparation for transparencies

 - Old Screens.
 Screens that have been left coated for long periods of time will be harder to work with.
 The chance of fogging and fluctuations in storage conditions can lead to exposure problems.